Piero Ferrari

-Piero Lardi Ferrari (born 22 May 1945) is an Italian billionaire businessman and sport personality.
-He is the second and only living son of Enzo Ferrari, and a 10.23% owner of the Ferrari automotive company, of which he is the vice chairman.
+Piero Ferrari (born Piero Lardi, 22 May 1945; later Piero Lardi Ferrari) is an Italian billionaire businessman and sport personality.
+He is the second and only living son of Enzo Ferrari, and a 10.48% owner of the Ferrari automotive company, of which he is the vice chairman.
 He owns 13.2% of the Ferretti Group.
-As of August 2022, his net worth was estimated at US$4.6 billion.
+As of February 2025, his net worth was estimated at US$10.2 billion.

 Early life

-Piero Ferrari is the son of Enzo Ferrari (20 February 1898 – 14 August 1988) and his mistress, Lina Lardi (1911 – 2006).
-He is also the younger half-brother of Dino Ferrari (19 January 1932 – 30 June 1956), with whom he shares a father.
-Dino had been diagnosed with Duchenne muscular dystrophy, and died on 30 June 1956, at the age of 24.
-Piero never met his older brother in life, despite being 11 years old at the time of Dino's passing.
+Piero Ferrari is the son of Enzo Ferrari (20 February 1898 – 14 August 1988) and his mistress, Lina Lardi (1911–2006).
+He is also the younger half-brother of Dino Ferrari (1932–1956).
+Dino had been diagnosed with Duchenne muscular dystrophy, and died at the age of 24.
+Piero never met his older brother, despite being 11 years old at the time of Dino's death.

 After Dino's death, Enzo made Piero one of his principal heirs, giving him a 10% stake in the Ferrari company.
 Enzo had met Lina Lardi in the late 1930s, when she was working at Carrozzerie Orlandi, a coachbuilder company in Modena.
 The two began a romantic affair soon after; their son, Piero, was born on 22 May 1945; and Enzo and Lina continued their relationship until Ferrari's death in 1988.
 As divorce was illegal in Italy until 1975, Piero could not be acknowledged as a Ferrari family member until the death of Enzo's estranged wife, Laura, on 27 February 1978.
 In 1990, he legally changed his name from Piero Lardi Ferrari to Piero Ferrari.

 Ferrari grew up in Modena.
 He became passionate about mechanics by hanging out in a bike repair shop close to his mother's home.
-In 1964, he obtained a high school diploma with at the mechanics course of the Fermo Corni Technical Institute in Modena, an istituto tecnico industriale.
+In 1964, he obtained a high school diploma with the mechanics course of the Fermo Corni Technical Institute in Modena, an istituto tecnico industriale.